-Statement of Dasis

-Former GM Delco Plant
+Table 1 Evaluation of Facility-Wide Management Controls Statement of Basis Former GM Delco Plant 5 Kokomo, Indiana

-Kokomo, Indiana

-Corrective Measures Alternatives Evaluation Criteria No Action ERC - Groundwater Use (On Site) Off Site) ERC - Land Use (On Site) Monitoring - Groundwater Monitoring Program Protect Human Health and the Environment Not effective at protecting human health and the environment.
-Effective at protecting human health and the environment by prohibiting potable and non-potable uses.
-Effective at protecting human health and the environment by prohibiting potable and non-potable uses.
+Corrective Measures Alternatives Evaluation Criteria No Action ERC - Groundwater Use (On Site) Well Restriction Overlay District (On Site and Limited Off Site) ERC - Land Use (On Site) Monitoring - Groundwater Monitoring Program Protect Human Health and the Environment Not effective at protecting human health and the environment.
+Effective at protecting human health and the environment by prohibiting potable and non- potable uses.
+Effective at protecting human health and the environment by prohibiting potable and non- potable uses.
 Effective at protecting human health and the environment by limiting land use to commercial and industrial.
 Does not directly protect human health and the environment, but provides data that can be used to evaluate whether human health and the environment are protected.
-Attain Media Cleanup Standards (Corrective Measures End Points) Set by the Implementing Agency Will not meet corrective measures end points. exposure. concentrations, but will attain corrective measures end points associated with limiting exposure.
+Attain Media Cleanup Standards (Corrective Measures End Points) Set by the Implementing Agency Will not meet corrective measures end points.
 Will not reduce CVOC concentrations, but will attain corrective measures end points associated with limiting exposure.
+Will not reduce CVOC concentrations, but will attain corrective measures end points associated with limiting exposure.
+Will not reduce CVOC concentrations, but will attain corrective measures end points associated with limiting exposure.
 Will not meet corrective measures end points.
 Control the Sources of Releases Does not control the sources of releases.
+Does not control the sources of releases. releases by eliminating potential induced migration associated with groundwater pumping.
 Does not control the sources of releases.
-Controls the sources of the releases by eliminating potential induced migration associated with groundwater pumping.
-Does not control the sources of releases.
-Does not control the sources of releases.
+Does not control the sources o releases.
 Comply with Any Applicable Standards for Management of Waste No waste would be generated from this corrective measure.
 Does not produce waste requiring management.
 Does not produce waste requiring management.
 Does not produce waste requiring management.
 Wastes derived from monitoring would be managed in accordance with applicable standards.
 Long-Term Reliability and Effectiveness Not reliable or effective in the long term.
-Reliable and effective in the long term by prohibiting potable and non-potable uses of groundwater. long term by prohibiting potable Reliable and effective in the long term by limiting land use to commercial and industrial.
-Criterion is not directly applicable, but monitoring data would be used to assess longterm reliability and effectiveness of other corrective measures.
+Reliable and effective in the long term by prohibiting potable and non-potable uses of groundwater.
+Reliable and effective in the long term by prohibiting potable and non-potable uses of groundwater.
+Reliable and effective in the long term by limiting land use to commercial and industrial.
+Criterion is not directly applicable, but monitoring data would be used to assess long- term reliability and effectiveness of other corrective measures.
 Reduction in the Toxicity, Mobility, and Volume of Wastes Does not reduce toxicity, mobility, or volume of CVOCs.
 Does not reduce toxicity, mobility, or volume of CVOCs.
 Does not reduce toxicity, mobility, or volume of CVOCs.
 Does not reduce toxicity, mobility, or volume of CVOCs.
 Does not reduce toxicity, mobility, or volume of CVOCs.
-Short-Term Effectiveness term effects on human health and the environment during implementation and the environment during implementation term effects on human health and the environment during implementation term effects on human health and the environment during implementation Implementability No action is easily implemented.
+Short-Term Effectiveness term effects on human health and the environment during implementation term effects on human health and the environment during implementation and the environment during implementation term effects on human health and the environment during implementation Does not create negative short term effects on human health and the environment during implementation Implementability No action is easily implemented.
 A groundwater deed restriction is easily implemented in the short term.
-A Well Restriction Overlay District may be easily implemented in the short term, depending on response from county. easily implemented in the short term.
+A Well Restriction Overlay District may be easily implemented in the short term, depending on response from county.
+A land use deed restriction is easily implemented in the short term.
 Groundwater monitoring is easily implementable because the monitoring well network is already in place.
 Vapor monitoring points can be easily installed and maintained to facilitate sampling.
 Implementation completed in the short term.